kr55/ssis-cataloger-docs/download.md

 <img src="../media/DownloadPage.png" width="700">

-## How to install

-### Using the Installer
-1. Double-click the installer file `SSIS Cataloger Installer.exe` and follow the steps to complete the installation of SSIS Catalog Migration Wizard.

-{% include youtubePlayer.html id="VcYksuavI54" %}

 ## Activate license key

 You will receive the license key via email.
 You can also find the license key at [my-accounts](https://azureops.org/my-account/view-license-keys/).